-It may not be the best weather for it, but it's National Picnic Week this week (17th-23rd June) so come rain or shine we're planning to get out at least once to celebrate this wonderful occasion!
+It's National Picnic Week this week (17th-23rd June) so come rain or shine we're planning to get out at least once to celebrate this wonderful occasion!

 Temperatures aren't looking that bad (fingers crossed!), with highs of 25oC to hit Central London this week...apparently!
 Not sure if we'll see some of that sunshine I've heard rumours about though.